Obsessive Compulsive Disorder

 - Worrying that you’ll lose control somehow – either by shouting out in public, or wetting or pooing yourself, or vomiting

-There’s a lot of debate in the medical community about, scientifically, how you get OCD – you can read a summary of these findings here.
+There’s a lot of debate in the medical community about, scientifically, how you get OCD – generally, you might have OCD for a number of reasons, including:

 - Take up a LOT of your time – at least an hour every day